MadMatcher/MadLib/README.md

 ## MadLib: A Library of EM Functions

 When performing entity matching (EM), *users often want to experiment with a variety of EM workflows and run these workflows in a variety of runtime environments.* MadLib addresses these needs.
-It is an open-source library of EM functions that can be combined to create a variety of EM workflows, to be run in a variety of runtime environments.
+It is an open-source library of EM functions that can be combined to create a variety of EM workflows, for a variety of runtime environments.
 MadLib focuses on the workflows in the matching step (but will also support workflows in the blocking step in the future).

 ### Example Workflows